samecutler/samecutler.github.io/content/publication/zhang-2023/index.md

   UV-to-near-IR and far-infrared constraints can be reconciled by invoking clumpier dust geometries for galaxies at higher redshifts and/or very compact dust cores.
-  We discuss implications for the significant wavelength- and redshift-dependent differences between half- light and half-mass radii that result from spatially varying dust columns within especially massive star-forming galaxies.
+  We discuss implications for the significant wavelength- and redshift-dependent differences between half-light and half-mass radii that result from spatially varying dust columns within especially massive star-forming galaxies.
 publication: '*mnras*'
 doi: 10.1093/mnras/stad2066
 links: